CCMS-UCSD/GNPSDocumentation/docs/faq.md

 !!! question "How can I reset my password"
     For now please go ahead and contact our admins via this [page](contact.md).

+## GNPS Lexicon

+!!! question "What is the definition of that word in the context of GNPS ?"
+    Please refer to the [GNPS lexicon page](lexicon.md).
+To suggest additional definition, please open up an issue on [our GitHub](https://github.com/CCMS-UCSD/GNPSDocumentation/).

 ## Browser Support